 If you’re struggling to keep up with your studies, we won’t just let you slip through the cracks.
 We have a strategy in place to identify students at risk of not making progress in their course – and give them access to the support they need to succeed.

 For more information about how this strategy works, you can read the Monash Business School Academic Progress Policy.

 Early warning letters

-- sent a Notice of Referral advising that you must respond giving reasons why you should not be excluded from the Faculty.
+- Or, we may send a Notice of Referral, which will require a response with reasons why you shouldn’t be excluded from the Faculty.

 Coping with academic progress issues can be difficult, and it’s important to make sure you’re getting the right support to help you through.
 Student Rights Officers provide independent advocacy, advice and assistance to students dealing with these issues.
 They can help you write responses, prepare for a hearing and accompany you for support.

 The University also has a number of Support Services that may assist you in your APC Process.